asmcrypto/asmcrypto.js/README.md

 If `key` is supplied, creates new key schedule.

-If either `options.iv` or `options.padding` is supplied, replaces old/default values to new ones.
+If either `options.iv` or `options.padding` is supplied, replaces defaults.

 Returns `this` object so method calls could be chained.

 Throws
-* `ReferenceError("Illegal argument")` in case of bizzarie stuff supplied instead of key
+* `TypeError` when something ridiculous is supplied instead of the key/iv,
-* `Error("Illegal key size")` — obvious ☺
+* `IllegalArgumentError` when the key/iv of illegal or unsupported size is supplied.

 ##### aes.encrypt( data, options )

 Encrypts the supplied `data`, it can be either binary string or `Uint8Array` object or `ArrayBuffer` object.

-Additional `options` object can be passed to override `iv` or `padding` settings.
+Additional `options` object can be passed to override corresponding settings.

 Returns `this` object so method calls could be chained.

 Throws
-* `ReferenceError("Illegal argument")` in case of bizzarie stuff supplied instead of data
+* `TypeError` in case of bizzarie stuff supplied instead of the data,
-* `Error("Data length must be multiple of …")` when padding is turned off and data length isn't multiple of block size
+* `IllegalArgumentError` when padding is turned off and data length isn't multiple of block size,
+* `IllegalStateError` when trying to encrypt data without the key being initialized prior.

 ##### aes.decrypt( data, options )

 Decrypts the supplied `data`, it can be either binary string or `Uint8Array` object or `ArrayBuffer` object.

-Additional `options` object can be passed to override `iv` or `padding` settings.
+Additional `options` object can be passed to override corresponding settings.

 Returns `this` object so method calls could be chained.

 Throws
-* `ReferenceError("Illegal argument")` in case of bizzarie stuff supplied instead of data
+* `TypeError` in case of bizzarie stuff supplied instead of data,
-* `Error("Data length must be multiple of …")` when data length isn't multiple of block size
+* `IllegalArgumentError` when data length isn't multiple of block size,
+* `IllegalStateError` when trying to decrypt data without the key being initialized prior.

 Performance
 -----------